Vengarioth/hashlink-rs/readme.md

 # hashlink-rs

 an attempt to build a [sys crate](https://kornel.ski/rust-sys-crate) for [hashlink](https://hashlink.haxe.org/).
-Basic linking seems to work, but i'm stuck with "DLL NOT FOUND" errors at runtime when trying to initialize the vm.
+Basic linking seems to work (against the lib and the dll).

 ## Licensing